Want to learn Korean but don’t know where to start? Try TikTok! Learning Korean has never been easier with the bite-sized lessons on TikTok.

 Although Mehtap was raised in Switzerland, her Korean skills are no joke.
 Currently living in South Korea, she shares snippets of her life through her TikTok account @mehtapisme.
 Her skits, done entirely in Korean, reenact common interactions she’s had while living in South Korea.
 These skits are perfect for those who want to learn conversational Korean or who are preparing to move to Korea themselves.

-For Korean that they don’t teach you in class,
+Korean they don’t teach you in class,

 Textbook Korean and real-life Korean are not always the same.
 Mia, a certified Korean teacher, knows this well.
 Many of @mia_korean’s videos focus on showing the differences between what Koreans actually say in real-life, often having a comedic take on language learning.
 This account is perfect for anyone looking to sound more natural when speaking.

 If you want to sound like a true native speaker, look no further because @yourkoreanteacher_gio has exactly what you need.
-Gio’s TikTok videos share useful vocabulary and phrases that aren’t commonly taught in the classroom such as how to say you’re having a mental breakdown.
+Gio’s TikTok videos share useful vocabulary and phrases that aren’t commonly taught in the classroom, such as how to say you’re having a mental breakdown.
 Her Q&A series also helps explain common Korean mistakes or confusing topics like how to say “you” in Korean.
 Studying Korean with Gio is sure to get you good results.

 The best way to make friends is to show them your humorous side, but this can be hard to do when speaking a language you’re not fluent in.
 Jay, who runs @jfromkorea on TikTok and works as a tour guide in South Korea, has plenty of Korean jokes and puns to share on his TikTok page.
 Make sure to keep a few of his puns in your back pocket when you visit and make friends in South Korea.